Pacific saury: Russia

-Called saira (сайра) in Russian, Pacific saury is popular in Russia, which directly access the Pacific Ocean.
+Called saira (сайра) in Russian, Pacific saury is popular in Russia, which directly accesses the Pacific Ocean.
 In Russia, it is sold canned with salt and spice, sometimes with the addition of vegetable oil or tomato sauce.
 It is also eaten smoked.

 United Kingdom

 Pacific saury is used as bait for pike and sea fishing.
 In the UK, they are usually called blueys, possibly due to people confusing the Pacific saury with blue mackerel.